-In September 2007, the Company acquired VoiceStar, Inc. ("VoiceStar"), a provider of call-based advertising services for local advertisers.
+In September 2007, the Company acquired VoiceStar, Inc. which was recently renamed Marchex Voice Services ("Marchex Voice Services"), a provider of call-based advertising services for local advertisers.
 The purchase price consideration consisted of:

 - \$13.6 million in cash and acquisition costs; plus - 634,963 shares of restricted Class B common stock that vest over a period of two and one-half years.